-The Portuguese artist Artur Bordalo (1987), known as Bordalo II, was famous for using the garbage of the streets to create sculptures of stunning animals, with the purpose of alerting people about pollution and all kinds of species that are endangered to extinction.
-From the street art he developed his practice, evolving to what today is considered as 'trash art'.
-Passion for painting goes back to childhood, when he spent hours to observe
+The Portuguese artist Artur Bordalo (1987), known as Bordalo II, became famous for using olleaving the streets to create sculptures of stunning animals, with the purpose of alerting people about pollution and all types of species that are threatened with extinction.
+From street art developed his practice, evolving into what is today considered “trash art”.
+His passion

 ... ver mais